The scan list in Opter Terminal

 If you have configured specific Opter Terminal settings for the terminal whose setting you want to adjust, the following setting must be applied for that terminal in the terminal registry, rather than in Terminal.Settings.
 For more information, see Separate Opter Terminal settings for individual terminals.

-Step 2: One block for all the packages in a shipment, or one block for each package
+Step 2: One block for all parcels in a shipment, or one block for each individual parcel

 If the terminal employee scans several packages on the same shipment, the result of the scan can be displayed in a single block in the scan list or the scans can be displayed separately in one block per package.